 Validating programs with NV102 in acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL) and other CD19 expressing tumors are planned.

-NV103, our lead product, is now approaching Investigational News Drug Application (IND) status and is being validated in CD99 expressing tumors, including glioblastoma, ovarian cancer, pancreatic cancer, and Ewing sarcoma.
+NV103/NV105, our lead product, is now approaching Investigational New Drug (IND) status and is being validated in CD99-expressing tumors, including glioblastoma (GBM), ovarian cancer, pancreatic cancer, and Ewing sarcoma.
+(NV105; improved antibody binding).

 NV104 (Irinotecan; anti-B7H3)